SaxionMechatronics/smart_spot_backpack/Documentation/07-Implementation.md

 ## Implementation

 This section describes the implementation details of this system.
-For this hardware project it includes a list of parts and description of the power distribution.
+For this hardware project it includes a bill of materials and description of the power distribution.

 ### Bill of materials